anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * addressed remaining issues from telechat
   * RetryAfter response to be always provided in case of 503 Service unavailable response
+  * included overview subsections for reason-context definition and usage in {{pledge_component}}
+  * updated status detail examples to correctly use the defined types in the status structure.